 We need healthy nature to provide us with two of the most essential resources for our survival: food and water.
 Increasing human population pressure, overconsumption and climate change are depleting global water sources and threatening food security.
-To avert disaster, we must act to end population growth as soon as is ethically possible and radically transform how we produce and consume food and use water.
+To avert disaster, one of the steps we must take is to act to end population growth as soon as is ethically possible and radically transform how we produce and consume food and use water.

 “ Global population is expected to exceed 11 billion people by 2100 unless actions are taken to stabilise population growth.
 Healthy diets from sustainable food systems are possible for up to 10 billion people but become increasingly unlikely past this population threshold.”

 With almost 80% of agricultural land being used to farm animals, it is also vital that we reduce global consumption of meat and dairy – we can grow more food more efficiently by switching to plant-heavy diets.
 Unfortunately, meat and dairy consumption are still increasing, largely due to a rapidly expanding middle class (population growth combined with decreasing poverty).
 Ending overconsumption of animal products in wealthy countries is essential – what is considered ‘normal’ in the UK and the US for example, is hugely unsustainable when scaled up to 8 billion, let alone 10 billion people.

 “Global food production is the single largest human pressure on Earth, threatening local ecosystems, driving a sixth mass extinction of species, and impacting the stability of the entire Earth system.”

 – Diets for a Better Future, EAT, 2020

 Water – The Facts